Understanding Pregnancy Stretch Marks: Causes and Treatment

 • Rapid weight gain or hormonal shifts during pregnancy can weaken skin elasticity, causing stretch marks.
 A family history of stretch marks can also increase your risk of getting them.

-• Treatments include topical creams like hyaluronic acid and laser therapy that can improve appearance.
-Home remedies including oils and hydrating skincare can also help.
+• Topical creams like hyaluronic acid or laser therapy can improve appearance.

 What Are Stretch Marks?

-Stretch marks are streaks or lines that appear on the skin when it stretches too quickly due to weight gain, pregnancy, or other reasons.
+Stretch marks are streaks or lines that appear on the skin when it stretches too quickly due to weight gain or pregnancy.
 They often start as red or purple marks and fade to lighter shades over time.

 Definition and appearance

-Stretch marks, also called striae, appear as indented streaks on the skin.
-Depending on your skin tone and type, the marks may show up in colors like red, pink, purple, blue, or even black.
-Over time, they may fade to a lighter shade or develop into a shiny silvery-white color.
+Stretch marks, also called striae, also called striae, appear as indented streaks on the skin, showing up in colors like red, pink, purple, blue, or even black.
+Over time, they may fade to a lighter shade.

 Common areas affected

-Stretch marks will often appear on your abdomen, especially during pregnancy.
-Pregnant individuals commonly notice them in the last trimester as their skin stretches to accommodate a growing baby bump.
+Pregnant individuals commonly notice stretch marks near their abdomen in the last trimester as their skin stretches to accommodate a growing baby bump.

 These marks also develop on breasts due to hormonal changes or breastfeeding.